 As it grows increasingly difficult to get on or move up the property ladder, more parents are contributing to their child’s first property purchase, with 45% gifting over £10,000 to their child and 17% over £50,000 research in the South East has shown.

 According to new research from Quality Solicitors, over half (60%) of parents in the region said they did not feel fully aware of the legal implications and obligations of giving financial support to their child.
-Tricia Longmore, Private Client Solicitor at Large and Gibson has seen the problems that some face further down the line, ‘so often, clients come to us at crisis point.
+Our Solicitor, Private Client Solicitor at Large and Gibson has seen the problems that some face further down the line, ‘so often, clients come to us at crisis point.
 One lady had gifted money to her son and his wife to help pay towards their first home, but sadly they are now divorcing.
 Our client has lost control of the money which is now a part of the financial settlement in her son’s divorce.
 She feels her generosity has been wasted, that he needs the money mow more than ever to have a fresh start but it is lost’.

 Considerations of the risks and effect of relationship breakdown, negative equity, bankruptcy, estates and tax planning and of course an unforeseen need to access the funds are all too often overlooked with 73% of contributors saying they simply handed the money over with no legal advice and 'hoped for the best'.